National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 #### Recommended Methods for Data Analysis

-Study designs: See Franklin and colleagues for suggestions.[cite]
-The Book of OHDSI provides a [chapter](https://ohdsi.github.io/TheBookOfOhdsi/MethodValidity.html) introducing methods validity and fitting of method to the research question.
+Study designs: See Franklin and colleagues for suggestions [-@franklin_2021].
+_The Book of OHDSI_ [-@ohdsi_2019] provides a [chapter](https://ohdsi.github.io/TheBookOfOhdsi/MethodValidity.html) introducing methods validity and fitting of method to the research question.

 For associational/causal research questions, to address hypotheses and confounding, the FDA recommends a set of analyses that go beyond the typical regression types, yet is framed targeting a specific estimand that makes all five (ICH-E9[R1]) attributes [cite]: